enyojs/enyo-docs/developer-guide/key-concepts/event-handling.md

 `do<EventName>(inEvent)` is created on the kind, which the component may call to send the event up the component tree.
 This function takes an optional `inEvent` parameter, which can contain event-specific information to be passed to the handler.
-For example, to send the `"onStateChanged"` event from the example above, a component would call
+For example, to send the `onStateChanged` event from the example above, a component would call

 ```javascript